Apprentice and trainee enrolment guide

 1. Select Continue next to the semester you’re enrolling into.

 Your classes will be pre-selected for you.

 3. Select Add selected classes.
 Your class enrolments will now be displayed.

 4. Select Exit EOL and check the pop-up summary of your enrolment to ensure all details are correct.

-If you need proof of your enrolment, e.g. for Centrelink, your official Confirmation of Enrolment (CoE) will be available in Enrolment Online the day after you enrol.
+If you need proof of your enrolment, e.g. for Centrelink, your official Statement of Enrolment (SoE) will be available in Enrolment Online the day after you enrol.

 Congratulations - you are now officially an RMIT student!

-- If you have technical problems with Enrolment Online or password queries, contact IT Help and support.
+If you have technical problems with Enrolment Online or password queries, contact the IT Service and Support Centre.